SussexPAL/PythonCrashCourse/Scripts/data_types.md

 Worth noting is that we can still use all the same mathematical operators on both, Python will even convert integers to floats when we need to (for instance when division leaves us with a decimal).
 Any yes, this includes equality, so `1.0 == 1` will be true. *[SIDENOTE: if you want them to be EXACTLY the same you can use the is keyword. `1 is 1` is true, but `1.0 is 1` is false]*

 ## Booleans
-Lastly, let's recap booleans.
+Next, let's recap booleans.
 Booleans are their own data type in Python, IE either true or false - which In python, we write as the english words 'True' and 'False' with a capital T and F respectively.
 Also, any boolean expressions, which remember ultimately evaluate to either true or false, are included in the boolean data type.
 That's really all there is to say.

+## A quick word about None
+One last big important data type we haven't discussed yet is None.

+None is nothing.

+*[If it's not too "unprofessional", I would love a fake-out cut to the next section here...!]*
+Okay no let's explain that in a bit more detail!

+None is a value with it's own data type: the None type.
+None is used to encoded the absence of data.
+Surely we could already do that with 0 or 'False', but no!
+0 is still an integer with a definite value *[SIDENOTE: or 0.0 for a float]*, the empty string is still a string, and false is still the boolean false and not true!

+We still need a way to represent data that just isn't there or hasn't been defined yet.
+This is quite often used is data collections (which we're going to learn about next time) to represent empty or missing values:
+`cookie_recipe = ["get some flour", None, None, "..?", "cookies!"]`

 ## Implicit casting and operators
 These are four of the most important data types in Python.
 To recap: